 Hopefully, you’ve been working with a contract in place with your nanny.
 If so, there are likely provisions in place with how to end the working agreement.
 And if this is the case, certain stipulations will need to be followed as far as how much notice is required to be given, and if any payouts are required as a result.

-And, I’ll just quickly mention that if you do need a contract, you can download one from us.
+And, we’ll just quickly mention that if you do need a contract, you can download one from us.
 Nanny Parent Connection offers a fantastic, comprehensive nanny contract that is updated on a regular basis.

 Tip #4: Give as much notice as possible